The Ohra-Takamine Project

 The Ohra northeast striking vein is reported as 1,200m long with an average width of 0.9 meter (1Michitoshi, 1967).
 Three veins are recorded striking N60°E dipping 60°N. Average widths of the quartz-calcite veins are 0.9m.
 Veins are divided into many small parallel veinlets carrying native gold, argentite, chalcopyrite, pyrite and galena.
 A fluid inclusion temperature of 221 degrees is recorded (6METI, 2000).

-The Company to date has conducted preliminary traverses, literature reviews and data searches on the property.
-The results of these efforts have been compiled to a GIS database.
+The Company to date has conductedconducted literature reviews and data compilation along with its own geological mapping and sampling, The results of these efforts have been compiled to a GIS database to aid in drill targeting.

 The Ohra-Takamine project is located within the highly gold endowed Hokusatsu-Kushikino mining district, in the northern part of the Southern Kyushu Epithermal Gold Province.
 In excess of 10 million ounces of gold has been produced from high grade epithermal deposits of the district.
 Notable gold producers within the district include: the Hishikari mine with 7.6 million ounces produced to date at average grades of 30-40 g/t7; Kushikino mine, 1.8 million ounces at 6.7 g/t; Yamagano mine, 910,000 ounces at 17.4 g/t; and the Ohkuchi mine with 714,000 ounces at 13.6 g/t4,8.